 Unique Tree climbing lions.

-The tree climbing lions of Ishasha feed on Topis and Uganda kobs.
+The tree climbing lions of Ishasha feed on Topis and Uganda Kobs.
 Sometimes if they are so confident they will feed on Cape Buffaloes as they graze on the studded savanna.
-The other unique feature about the unique tree climbing lions of Ishasha is that; the mane of the male lion is black.
+The other unique feature about the tree climbing lions of Ishasha is that; the mane of the male lion is black.

 For those heading to for a gorilla safari in Bwindi, can have an extra game drive in the Ishasha area while on the way to Bwindi.
-During this game drive look up in the sycamore fig tree in search for the unique tree climbing lions; which are often seen lying on the fig branches.
+During this game, drive look up in the sycamore fig tree in search for the unique tree-climbing lions; which are often seen lying on the fig branches.
 The other wildlife species to see while in Ishasha include; elephants, antelopes, as well as herds of buffaloes grazing in the savanna plains.